Disjoin-Covid-19/client/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them:

+Node.js and npm (follow this [link](https://www.npmjs.com/get-npm) for instructions)

 ```
 npm install